muratk5n/thirdwave/en/README.md

 spreading democracy proactively, but whose members happen to / has to be democratic.
 Once countries join they get major benefits.
-NATO served that purpose for Asia Minor, they were scared of USSR, a precursor for joining to NATO was being a democracy, so country started the change.
+NATO served that purpose for Asia Minor, they were scared of USSR, a requirement for joining to NATO was being a democracy, so country started the change.
 Same for Greece too probably..
 Both countries fell in-and-out of dem at certain times, but insitutionally democracy in some form remained.